-Today’s new tents and awnings have the benefit of the latest materials technology, all the accumulated manufacturers’ knowledge, experience and testing from developing previous products over the years – plus ‘real-use’ testing and feedback from all of their customers and distributor network…so what could possibly go wrong?!
+Today’s new tents and awnings have the benefit of the accumulated manufacturers’ knowledge, experience and the latest materials technology from developing previous products over the years – plus ‘real-use’ feedback from all of their customers and distributor network…so what could possibly go wrong?!

-1. Set up your new tent or awning at home, before using it (a pretty sensible thing to do in any case rather than set it up for the first time with all your new campsite neighbours watching over their mugs of tea!).
+1. Set up your new tent or awning at home, before using it (a pretty sensible thing to do in any case rather than set it up for the first time with all your new campsite neighbours watching you over their mugs of tea!).

 2. Use a hosepipe and allow the outer skin of the tent or awning to get completely soaked, then leave it until it’s fully dried.
 Ideally, repeat this process two or three times to ensure that the seams become completely watertight.